jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 06/12 : Passing false into bootDiagnostics still fails, as we're expecting a storage account to _not_ place it in
 - 06/11 : Invalid dependency
 - 06/11 : Forgot to add the new parameter to the virtualmachine parameter file
 - 06/11 : Adding support for passing in PrivateIP Address for VirtualMachines